 What are the most common spices?

-When stocking a spice cabinet, it's important to choose come of the most common spices as they will come in handy for many recipes.
-Use this list a great beginner guide:
+When stocking a spice cabinet, it's important to choose some of the most common spices, as they will come in handy for many recipes.
+Use this list as a great beginner guide:

 - sea salt